 What happened next remains one of the most magical achievements in Cardinals history.

-This month, Padres catcher Yasmani Grandal became only the seventh player since 1900 _ and the first since McDonald _ whose first three big-league hits were home runs, according to the Elias Sports Bureau.
+In July 2012, Padres catcher Yasmani Grandal became the seventh player since 1900 _ and the first since McDonald _ whose first three big-league hits were home runs, according to the Elias Sports Bureau.

 The St. Louis Post-Dispatch reported: The Cardinals shocked Keith McDonald when they promoted the longtime minor-league catcher from their Class AAA farm club Sunday.

 Two nights later, before an Independence Day crowd of 46,022 at St. Louis, McDonald made his major-league debut, pinch-hitting for shortstop Edgar Renteria in the eighth inning of a 14-3 Cardinals romp against the Reds.
 McDonald cracked a home run against reliever Andy Larkin.

 The crowd urged a curtain call, but manager Tony La Russa, not wanting to show up the Reds in such a lopsided game, convinced McDonald to stay in the dugout, according to the Associated Press.
 Boxscore

 In his next appearance, on July 6, McDonald was given the start at catcher against the Reds.
 Batting in the No. 8 spot, McDonald led off the second inning with a home run against Osvaldo Fernandez, tying the score 3-3.
 This time, teammates Renteria and Jim Edmonds prodded McDonald into waving to the crowd from the dugout steps.

 The feat certainly was worthy of such a gesture.
 McDonald became the second big-league player to hit homers in each of his first two at-bats, tying the mark first achieved by Browns left fielder Bob Nieman on Sept.
 14, 1951, at Boston’s Fenway Park.
 But the Reds walloped the Cardinals, 12-6.
 Boxscore